• Skip to main content

 Development rarely, if ever, follows a steady pace of upwards progress.
 Instead, it is characterized by leaps and spurts, gains and losses, regression and progression, and general disorganization.

-Before the new skill is learned and before the brain solidifies new connections, there is a period of relative chaos.
+There is a period of relative chaos before the new skill is learned and before the brain solidifies new connections.
 After the new skill is mastered and the brain connections solidify, equilibrium and your cheery child (and your sanity!) return.

 Related: Baby not sleeping?
 Could it be a cognitive leap? (and other comforting things to know about development in the first two years)

-When the brain goes through a growth spurt it is adding new connections and trimming unused ones.
-Have you ever noticed that when your child is learning a new skill that they practice it over and over?
+When the brain goes through a growth spurt, it adds new connections and trims unused ones.
+Have you ever noticed that when your child is learning a new skill, they practice it over and over?

-Practicing these new skills can almost seem like a compulsion.
-Like when a toddler plays the same scenario over and over and over again.
-Or when a preschooler starts repeating letter sounds all day.
-That kind of repetition is a sign that your child is in the midst of a brain growth spurt otherwise know as a cognitive leap.
+Practicing these new skills can almost seem like a compulsion, like when a toddler plays the same scenario over and over again or when a preschooler starts repeating letter sounds all day.
+That kind of repetition is a sign that your child is in the midst of a brain growth spurt, otherwise known as a cognitive leap.

 People are not born once and for all on the day that their mother puts them on to the Earth, but…time and time again, life forces them to enter a new world on their own.